zionsg/standalone-php-scripts/README.md

 - rename_files<br />
   Rename files in folder especially images with numbering

+- replacePlaceholders<br />
+  Replace placeholders in format string with variable values

 - show_database_schema<br />
   List out all the tables in a database together with the column information